 Some of the things that we will be doing during our time in Jamaica are:

-• Encountering the economically poor and marginalized of Jamaica through interpersonal dialogue and service.
+• Encounter the economically poor and marginalized of Jamaica through interpersonal dialogue and service.

-• Learning about aspects of Jamaican culture through a series of speakers.
+• Learn about aspects of Jamaican culture through a series of readings, discussions and speakers.

-• Sharing individual skills, resources, and gifts for the purpose of creating a more just world.
+• Share individual skills, resources, and gifts for the purpose of creating a more just society and world.

-• Nurturing and challenging our faith lives through worship and daily encounters with Jamaicans in an ecumenical setting.
+• Nurture and challenge faith lives through daily encounters with Jamaicans in an ecumenical setting.

 By supporting the Jamaican Experience team, you will be helping us to purchase construction materials for the home we will build on this immersion experience.
 By our standards, this 16’x16’ dwelling would be more like a storage shed – but for many women and children, this may be the first real roof over their heads to call their own in quite some time.
 Your donation will also help us to cover the cost of travel, program expenses, and community and education initiatives for the people with whom we will work and live.